Syncline-blip/CITS3403-Project-1/README.md

 # CITS3403-Project-1
 What is TGR?
-The Game Room, TGR, is an online chat and game room where friends can come together to chat about anything and then decide to team up or verse each other in text-based games to win points and climb the global leader board.
+The Game Room (TGR) is an online chat room where users can come together to chat and play text-based games to win points and climb the global leader board.

 Visiting the Website:
-When a user first visits the website they go to the intro page which describes the website and has a button that takes them to the log in page.
-This page also has a button that goes to the sign-up page if they don’t have an account.
-Using the nav bar the user can also visit the About us, Privacy Policy and Contact us page.
-Some of the functionality of these pages, such as the contact us section, is not functional as the website is only locally hosted.
+When users first visit the website they land on the intro page.
+This page provides a brief description of the application and has a button that leads to the log in page.
+From there, users can sign-up if they do not have an account.
+Using the nav bar, users can also visit the About us, Privacy Policy and Contact us pages.
+As the website is hosted locally, we did not implement functionality on the forms and buttons on About Us and Contact Us.

-Making an Account:
+Making / Updating an Account:
-Using the sign-up page when a user creates an account they must choose a unique username and can add their own profile picture.
+Users can create an account using the Sign Up page.
+The form requires users to enter an email address, unique username, password and profile picture.
+Users can also update their account information in the Account tab after signing in.

-The Home page:
+The Home Page:
-Once on the home page the user can then see their details and empty favourites list on the left.
-The leader board with the top 3 users in the top middle, the public chat rooms and the join/create private room section in the bottom middle and all the members on the right.
-The account page can be used to update their details and profile picture.
-Joining the public rooms:
-They can then join the public chat rooms such as Global, to talk about whatever, Looking for Group, to find people to play with, or Support to ask for help if their confused.
-The Active Members list shows who is currently in the chat room while the search box in the top right can be used to search all posted messages in the current chat room.
-By typing "./from" first you can search via username.
-They can also toggle the active members list and dark mode.
+The home page displays information on the user, the global leaderboard, other users on TGR and the chatrooms.
+The user information displays their profile picture and total cumulative score.
+The leader board features the top 3 highest scoring users with a list below, of lower scores.
+The member list shows all users that have created an account with options to create a private chat and favourite the user.
+The public chat rooms features three buttons, Global Chat, Looking For Chat and Support Chat, which all create a chat room.
+These rooms are just for chatting, to play the games, users have to create a new room or join a room.

+Joining Public Rooms:
+The public chat rooms are accessible to all users.
+Global chat is for any/all topics, Looking For Group Chat is for users to connect with others to play games and Support Chat is for users to help each other.

+Within Chat Rooms:
+The chat rooms feature the room code, a search bar for chat history, a list of active members and the chat box.
+The room code is generated and can be shared with others to join the current chat.
+The search bar can be used to search for messages and phrases.
+This returns the user, and the date/time of messages containing the search parameter.
+Messages can also be searched by user.
+The Active Members list shows all users in the chat room.
+On the right of the message text input, there is a settings tool where users can hide the Active Members list and change the appearance of the chat room to dark mode.

-Custom Rooms:
+Creating Rooms:
-Once they've found some people they can create or join a custom game room and share the join code in the public rooms or via private messages.
-They can then see the game commands and by running them start a game.
-Scramble has 3 categories of words each which start a 3 round game where the first to message the correct word wins the round.
-Hangman starts a cooperative game of hangman where users can talk about what they think they should guess next then one can type "./{letter} to make a guess.
-These games cannot be started when there’s only 1 active member and game rooms can’t be joined when a game is underway.
-Favouriting and private messages:
-If the user has made some friends, they can hit the star button next to their name in the members list to make them a favourite and bring them across to the favourites list.
-Whether or not they’re a favourite the user can hit the mail icon to private message that user.
+When users would like to play games, they can create or join a custom room.
+Users will need to share the room code with others to join, as the games are not available in the Public Chat Rooms or private chats.
+In these rooms, a list of commands are displayed on the left of the chat box which are typed to run the games.
+We currently feature two games, Scramble and Hangman.
+Scramble is a game that takes a category (fruit, videogames, css) and generates a word where the letters are scrambled.
+Users have to guess the correct word and whoever guesses it first, wins.
+Hangman is a game where users have to guess letters of a word within one minute.
+Users can submit a guess by typing ./{letter} e.g. ./a to guess the letter a.
+This way users can chat whilst they play.

 Logging Out:
-When the user is ready to go, they can hit logout in the nav bar which will log them out and redirect them back to the log in page.
+When users are done, they can log out via the navigation bar.
+After logging out, users will be redirected to the Log In page.

 To Run:
 Once all requirements are installed the program can be run from main.py.
-In init.py it checks if a database exists and if not, so only on the first run, the database initialises with the Computer user and the 3 default chat rooms.
-On line 88 some code is commented out that adds 20 premade users to the database.
-This can be uncommented and used to easily show what the Game Rooms should look with many users.
+In init.py, this checks if a database exists and if not, on the first run, the database initialises with the Computer user and the 3 default chat rooms.
+On line 88 the commented-out code, adds 20 pre-made users to the database.
+This can be uncommented to show what the Game Rooms should look with multiple users.

-For Testing:
+Testing:
 In terminal run 'pytest tests' to run the user tests, run 'pytest selenium-testing' to run the selenium tests.

-For Migrations:
+Migrations:
-To migrate the database after changing it (such as adding or removing a column) run 'flask db migrate' and then 'flask db upgrade'
+To migrate the database after changing it (such as adding or removing a column) run 'flask db migrate' and then 'flask db upgrade'.
 You may have to set FLASK_APP first.
-For windows 'set FLASK_APP=main.py' and for Linux and mac 'export FLASK_APP=main.py'
+For windows 'set FLASK_APP=main.py' and for Linux and mac 'export FLASK_APP=main.py'.